Devotional Thought : Esther 6:13

 (From Constable’s Commentary) Haman’s “friends evidently realized that unseen forces were maintaining the blessing that they had observed following the Jews.”

 How surprising!
-Haman’s advisers realized that despite the Jews’ misfortune of being a captive people, blessing and protection still followed them.
+Haman’s advisers realised that despite the Jews’ misfortune of being a captive people, blessing and protection still followed them.
 So much so, they told Haman he wouldn’t be able to stand against Mordecai.
 They were right.
-Haman is impaled on the very structure he intended for Mordecai’s demise.
-His plans to destroy the Jews are thwarted and by the end of chapter 8 we read: “And many people of other nationalities became Jews because fear of the Jews had seized them” (Esther 8:17).
+Haman was impaled on the very structure he intended for Mordecai’s demise.
+His plans to destroy the Jews were thwarted and we read: “And many people of other nationalities became Jews because fear of the Jews had seized them” (Esther 8:17).

 Today, those who know us, look for the difference that God makes in our lives.
-They aren’t looking for evidence of us destroying physical enemies but rather the spiritual enemies of anger, fear and worry.
-They are looking at our attitude to show peace amidst trials, joy despite disappointments and love regardless of another’s’ behaviour.
+They aren’t looking for the evidence of us destroying physical enemies, but rather the spiritual enemies of anger, fear and worry.
+They are looking at our attitude to show peace amidst trials, joy despite disappointments and love regardless of another behaviour.

 Esther’s story is a complete reversal.
-Rather than destroying the Jews, Haman’s actions lead to many becoming Jews.
+Rather than destroying the Jews, Haman’s actions led to many becoming Jews.
 What Haman intended for evil, God intended for good.